 Our business plan has been focused historically on capturing a piece of the burgeoning field of cell therapy.
 We have limited experience in the areas of cell therapy product development and marketing, and in the related regulatory issues and processes.
-Although we have recruited a team that has experience with designing and conducting clinical trials and hired contract research organizations, contract manufacturing organizations and FDA consultants, as a company, we have limited experience in conducting clinical trials and no experience in conducting clinical trials through to regulatory approval of any product candidate.
+Although we have recruited a team that has experience with designing and conducting clinical trials and have hired FDA consultants, as a company, we have limited experience in conducting clinical trials and no experience in conducting clinical trials through to regulatory approval of any product candidate.
 In part because of this lack of experience, we cannot be certain that planned clinical trials will begin or be completed on time, if at all.
 We cannot assure that we will successfully achieve our clinical development goals or fulfill our plans to capture a piece of the cell therapy market.